Team MDSC (Discrete Models for Complex Systems)

-Among our recent brilliant achievements one could list:
+Among our recent achievements one could list:

-- a new relation between fixed points of a finite dynamical system, error correcting codes and the network coding problem;
+- a relation between fixed points of a finite dynamical system, error correcting codes and the network coding problem;

-- a new method for solving constraints problems in parallel (embarrassingly parallel search) which in some cases outperforms classical methods;
+- a method for solving constraints problems in parallel (embarrassingly parallel search) which in some cases outperforms classical methods;

 - a connection between abstract interpretation and constraint programming which originated excellent publications and opened the path to a new large project at national and international level.